 Before I again dissipated into the howling wind, I glanced at Emily one last time.
 Four decades later, her eyes were still luminous, emitting pure love, and her kiss still magical!

 The solitary piece of strawberry cake lay untouched on her table.

 Everything around seemed to be an aching reminder of the muted past.

-Author’s Note: The story was an entry for a contest, that required penning a 450-500 words story, that begins and ends with the same sentence!
+Author’s Note: The story was an entry for a writing event that required penning a 450-500 words story, that begins and ends with the same sentence!